-- relevance of information available, and controls over preparation; (Ref: Para.
+- taking account of source, comparability, and nature and relevance of information available, and controls over preparation; (Ref: Para.
 A12-A14) - (c) Develop an expectation of recorded amounts or ratios and evaluate whether the expectation is sufficiently precise to identify a misstatement that, individually or when aggregated with other misstatements, may cause the financial report to be materially misstated; and (Ref: Para.
 A15) - (d) Determine the amount of any difference of recorded amounts from expected values that is acceptable without further investigation as required by paragraph 7 of this Auditing Standard.
 (Ref: Para.
 A16)